yyc12345/BallanceBlenderHelper/docs/docs/en/import-export-virtools.md

 Successive Sector is an option to work around a bug that occurs when exporting groups of sectors.
 For some reason, if there are no elements in a sector (actually, no objects are grouped in a sector group), the export plugin thinks that the sector group doesn't exist and misses the export.
 And since Ballance determines the final sector, i.e. the sector where the spaceships appears, by incrementing the number of sectors from 1 to the last sector group that exists, the combination of the two causes Ballance to incorrectly determine the number of sectors in the map, and thus display the spaceships in the wrong sector, which is an export bug. when this option is checked, the exported document will be pre-defined according to the number of sectors specified in the Ballance Map information in the current Blender file.
 When this option is checked, the exported document will pre-create all of the sectors according to the number of sectors specified in the Ballance map information in the current Blender file before exporting, so that you don't miss creating some sector groups, and the spaceships will be displayed in the correct sectors.

 This option is usually checked when exporting playable maps, if you just want to export some models then you need to turn this option off, otherwise it will create a lot of useless sector groups in the final file.

+## Can't Import or Export

+In general, after you have properly installed and configured the plugin according to the previously introduced steps, you should theoretically be able to use the import and export functions for Virtools documents.
+However, unexpected issues may arise.
+The inability to import or export refers to the buttons for importing and exporting Virtools documents being greyed out and unclickable.
+You will need to follow the steps outlined below for checking.
+If you are referring to an error occurring during the import and export process, please refer to the warning information at the top of this page.

+First, check whether you have correctly configured the `External Texture Folder` setting of the plugin in the [Configure Plugin](configure-plugin.md) section.
+If you have not configured it, you will naturally be unable to import or export Virtools files.
+This is because importing and exporting Virtools files relies on the original Ballance texture data.
+Please configure this setting carefully according to the tutorial.

+If you are certain that you have set the correct texture path, you may try clicking the menu `Window - Toggle System Console` to open the console.
+There may be some relevant error messages outputted there, such as a failure to load the underlying BMap library, etc. The failure to load the underlying BMap library typically only occurs on machines with rare architectures, such as Windows systems using Snapdragon processors, as the plugin we packaged does not include the Virtools file underlying reading library BMap that supports these platforms.
+In this situation, you have two options: one is to report this to the developers and wait for support, and the other is to compile the library on yourself (this is only recommended for those with extensive computer knowledge).